iCliniq Logo

 • Nummular dermatitis causes characteristic coin-shaped red marks.
 The marks usually appear on the legs, backs of the hands, forearms, lower back, and hips.

-• Treatments include a lukewarm bath or shower, moisturizers, steroid ointments, and antibiotics if an infection develops.
+• Treatments include a lukewarm bath or shower, moisturizers, and doctor-guided treatment if needed.

 Neurodermatitis: